EFT and IFS: Better Together

 Benefits of attending this event:

-- If you love EFT and IFS, gain confidence in embracing and integrating both EFT and IFS models.
+- Gain confidence in embracing and integrating both EFT and IFS models.

-- Develop a clear understanding of the similarities and differences between two popular and powerful experiential therapists.
+- Develop a clear understanding of the similarities and differences between two popular and powerful experiential therapies.

-- Experience improving your IFS work with an EFT lens, and improve your EFT work with an IFS lens.
+- Improve your IFS work with an EFT lens, and improve your EFT work with an IFS lens.

 In this workshop, you will: